glaukaliu/sharp-grep/README.md

 -L            Print only names of files without matches -r            Recursively search directories
--m N          Stop reading a file after N matching lines -h, --help    Show this help message and exit
+-m N          Stop reading a file after N matching lines --color           Print matches in color, can be used as --color=always, --color=never, --color

+-h, --help    Show help message and exit
+--man         Show the manual page
 ```

 ### Basic examples